Williamsbridge–210th Street station

-The 210th Street–Williamsbridge station, signed as Williamsbridge–210th Street, was the penultimate station on the demolished IRT Third Avenue Line in the Bronx, New York City.
+The Williamsbridge–210th Street station (Gun Hill Road–210th Street at time of closure) was the penultimate station on the demolished IRT Third Avenue Line in the Bronx, New York City.
 It had three tracks and two side platforms.
 It was also in close proximity to Williamsbridge station of the New York and Harlem Railroad, which is today a station on the Metro-North Harlem Line.
 The next stop to the south was 204th Street.
 The next stop to the railroad north (compass east) was the lower level at Gun Hill Road under the IRT White Plains Road Line.
 The station opened on October 4, 1920, and closed on April 29, 1973.